AresMUSH/aresmush/plugins/lorehooks/help/en/lore_hooks.md

 `lorehook/preference <name>` - View someone's lore hook preference.
 `lorehook/preference all` - View everyone's lore hook preference.

+If you have further preferences, you can list them in your plot preferences on your character page.
+Generally, STs will create something that we think will be interesting for your character and that fits into the story, but we'll keep preferences in mind where possible.

 See the [Guide to Lore Hooks](https://tinyurl.com/y6zgez98) for more info on each type of hook.